Guy Smith: Founder of the Gun Facts Project

 Not because of gun control laws.

-Who’s dying from gun homicides California is right in between so ah, right in between Kansas and Colorado in terms of gun homicide rates Colorado has lightweight gun control.
-Kansas they hand you an ar fifteen at the visitor center on the interstate when you come into town you know, but yet they’re all in this nice little tight cluster in terms of homicide rates.
+Who’s dying from gun homicides, California is right in between Kansas and Colorado, in terms of gun homicide rates, Colorado has lightweight gun control.
+Kansas they hand you an AR-15 at the visitor center on the interstate when you come into town, but yet they’re all in this nice little tight cluster in terms of homicide rates.
 So you know if gun control laws by themselves were the issue.
 Then California would not be anywhere near Colorado and Kansas.

 01:01:54.92 – Brian David Crane

-Let’s say let’s see that we’re looking for a gun.
-We want to.
-We want to reduce gun violence now well let’s just say we want to reduce gun violence like what? what?
-What is a what?
+Gun taxes different different types of gun control in different ways and formats like is there one policy that both sides would agree to that actually has a demonstrable effect as far.
+Let’s say, let’s see that we’re looking for a gun.
+We want to reduce gun violence now.
+Well, let’s just say we want to reduce gun violence like what?
 What is a policy that both sides should get behind?

 01:03:32.54 – Brian David Crane